lsh-cloud/lewis_hart_portfolio/README.md

 - ### AI Agent
   - An AI agent built using **Azure OpenAI API** and **LangGraph** that can decide whether to answer a question using its own knowledge or from a user-uploaded PDF.
-  - There are safety mechanisms incorporated to protect against prompt injection and **Azure Content Safety API** is used to prevent discussions including self harm, violence, hate or of a sexual nature.
+  - There are safety mechanisms incorporated to protect against prompt injection and **Azure Content Safety API** is used to prevent discussions including self harm, violence, hate or sexual content.
   https://github.com/lsh-cloud/PDF-reading-QA-assistant/tree/main
   ![Agent](Images/langgraph_workflow.png)